ucc23/updt_UCC/README.md

 - `temp_updt/data/databases_info.json`: Updated JSON file with new DB entry
 - `temp_updt/data/NEW_DB.csv`: New database in CSV format

+**Important**:
+The column with the names of the new entries can contain several names; these must be separated using a ','.

+**Remeber to carefully check the keys for the new DB in the JSON file.
+They are auto detected by the script and they might need to be corrected and/or filled.**

-These two files will be loaded and updated by the B script, they must not be manually moved.
+The output files will be loaded and updated by the B script, they must **not be manually moved**.

-**Remeber** to add the `received` parameter to the JSON file, this is not retrieved by the script.